charlie-x/astyle-extension/README.md

     Visual Studio 2013 Professional (or above)
     Visual Studio 2015 Professional (or above)
     Visual Studio 2017 Professional (or above)
-    AVR Studio 5
+    Visual Studio 2019 Professional (may only support 2019 at the moment) AVR Studio 5
     Atmel Studio 6
     Atmel Studio 7